History of the Netherlands: The Dutch in Asia: The Dutch East India Company

 The Dutch East India Company (also called the VOC) emerged in 1602, when the government gave it a monopoly to trade with Asia, mainly to Mughal India.
 It had many world firsts—the first multinational corporation, the first company to issue stock, and the first megacorporation, possessing quasi-governmental powers, including the ability to wage war, negotiate treaties, coin money, and establish colonial settlements.

-England and France soon copied its model but could not match its record.
 Between 1602 and 1796 the VOC sent almost a million Europeans to work in the Asia trade on 4,785 ships.
 It returned over 2.5 million tons of Asian trade goods.
 The VOC enjoyed huge profits from its spice monopoly through most of the 17th century.
 The VOC was active chiefly in the Dutch East Indies, now Indonesia, where its base was Batavia (now Jakarta), which remained an important trading concern and paid an 18% annual dividend for almost 200 years; colonized parts of Taiwan between 1624–1662 and 1664–1667 and was the only western trading post in Japan, Dejima.

-During the period of Proto-industrialization, the empire received 50% of textile and 80% of silk imports from the Mughal Empire, chiefly from its most developed region known as the Bengal Subah.
+During the period of proto-industrialization, the Dutch received 50% of their textile imports and 80% of their silk imports from the Mughal Empire, chiefly from its most developed region known as the Bengal Subah.